-What do I do if I find injured or abandoned wildlife?
+What to do if you find injured or abandoned wildlife

 Ensure human safety first!
 Be aware of surrounding dangers (cars, cliffs etc) and also potential dangers associated with the injured animal (bites, scratches, diseases).
 Remember that injured animals are often in shock and even though you may be trying to help them, they will always view humans as a potential threat and may lash out protectively.
-Once you are sure the situation is safe, if possible wrap the animal carefully in a towel or clothing and place in a dry, dark box or cage.
+Once you are sure the situation is safe, if possible, wrap the animal carefully in a towel or clothing and place in a dry, dark box or cage.
 Transport them immediately to a vet who can then arrange for them to go to a specialist wildlife carer.
-If you can’t handle the animal without risk to yourself, others or the animal, call the RSPCA on 1300 ANIMAL If you collect an injured animal outside of business hours and are unable to find a vet that is open, keep the animal in a warm, dark, secure box away from drafts and pets until you are able to take it to a vet clinic.
+If you can’t handle the animal without risk to yourself, others or the animal, call the RSPCA on 1300 ANIMAL.
+If you collect an injured animal and are unable to immediately take it to a vet clinic, keep the animal in a warm, dark, secure box away from drafts and pets until you are able to take it to a vet.
 Do not try to offer the animal any food or water unless instructed to do so by a wildlife carer or vet.
 Do not handle wildlife unnecessarily!!
 The shock of being handled can injure or even kill them!
 Please note the Animal Emergency Service at Underwood provides free after hours urgent medical care to wildlife.

-An alternative is the RSPCA rescue line, 1300 ANIMAL.
-If you find an injured bat, one that is on the ground or hanging alone by itself during the day, DO NOT TOUCH IT!
-Contact Bat Conservation & Rescue QLD Inc. or RSPCA for advice immediately.
 If found on the ground please put a container such as a washing basket or cardboard box over it to contain it.
 Restrain domestic pets and keep children away to minimise stress on the animal.
-A very small percentage of bats can carry a rabies-related virus (Australian Bat Lyssavirus) which can only be transmitted to humans through a bite or deep scratch.
+A very small percentage of bats carry a rabies-related virus (Australian Bat Lyssavirus) which can only be transmitted to humans through a bite or deep scratch.
 Only people trained and vaccinated should handle bats.
 Any bat on its own during the day, especially if on or near the ground, is in trouble.
 Be humane and seek professional help fast!
 Please note that Hendra Virus can only be contracted from horses.
-It is not conclusive that the bat-type Hendra Virus is the same as the horse-type Hendra Virus.
 It is still unknown where, how or why horses get Hendra Virus.
-Worried about Hendra virus?